martinelson/cse6242_project_analytics/README.md

     ├── CODE
     │   ├── D3_Dashboard          # Final version of web interface (d3 viz with the predicted data)
     │   └── Project_Code          # All the code base used to acquire, clean, process and present the data.
-    ├── DOC
+    │       ├── Analytics         # Python codebase used to analyse and test differnet models of the data │       └── data_prep         # Pyspark and python codes used to ingest, aggregate and clean the data ├── DOC
     │   ├── team150report.pdf     # Final project writeup
     │   └── team150poster.pdf     # Final project poster